Summary

 repoNamestringyes Long-TermThe name of the repository of the event forwarding rule.

-The returned datatype can provide the unique identifier for the event forwarding rule, the query string for filtering and mapping events to forward, and other details Below is a list of parameters you can request, along with descriptions:
+For the results, you can get the unique identifier for the event forwarding rule, the query string for filtering and mapping events to forward, and other details.

 ParameterTypeRequiredDefaultStabilityDescription